A-M-French/2018-samples/README.md

 Cover letter and two-page resume

 == Backgrounder ==
-As many facts and tidbits as I could cram into just one page, mixing together professional and leisure information (Cites industry and size of company, P/T or F/T role, which software was used, etc) (See the spreadsheet for additional comments)
+As many facts and tidbits as I could cram into just one page, mixing together professional and leisure information.
+Cites industry and size of company, P/T or F/T role, which software was used, etc.  See the spreadsheet for additional comments.

-Chronology

-Complete chronology of my past employment (Excel-based list; not a résumé)

-(Cites industry and size of company, P/T or F/T role, which software was used, etc.  See the spreadsheet for additional comments)
+== Chronology == Complete chronology of my past employment Excel-based list; not a résumé.
+Cites industry and size of company, P/T or F/T role, which software was used, etc.  See the spreadsheet for additional comments.

-Commendations
-Previews of my professional references, plus examples of recognition and special achievement.
+== Commendations == Previews of my professional references, plus examples of recognition and special achievement.

-Course Certificates
-Certificates for various online coursework, plus details of my planned future training.
-(Also see "Courses Taken Since BS," which aggregates my academic experience since college graduation.)
+== Course Certificates == Certificates for various online coursework, plus details of my planned future training.
+Also see "Courses Taken Since BS," which aggregates my academic experience since college graduation.

-Excel Samples
-Various Excel spreadsheet projects that you can review, on multiple workbook tabs.
+== Excel Samples == Various Excel spreadsheet projects that you can review, on multiple workbook tabs.

-Just For Fun
-Cartoons and jokes I've acquired, pertaining to finance, accounting, data analytics, mathematics, computer science, etc.  Obviously, feel free to ignore this document entirely.
+== Just For Fun == Cartoons and jokes I've acquired, pertaining to finance, accounting, data analytics, mathematics, computer science, etc.  Obviously, feel free to ignore this document entirely.

-PowerPoint Samples
-A few slides each from two PowerPoint slideshow presentations, that you can watch.
+== PowerPoint Samples == A few slides each from two PowerPoint slideshow presentations, that you can watch.
 I don't think their subject matter will interest many people, so I've included only a few slides.
 They are here to DEMONSTRATE that I have indeed used PowerPoint for business purposes.
 If you wish to see the complete presentations, let me know.

 Please contact me via E-Mail or LinkedIn inMail with any questions; thank you.

 Allan M. French
 ▶  Numbers Crunched  ●  Beans Counted  ●  Data Wrangled  ◀